-There are a lot of celebrations that are associated with May and the summer months - everything from graduation and promotion parties to wedding receptions and family reunions.
+There are many celebrations associated with the summer months - everything from graduation and promotion parties to wedding receptions and family reunions.
 These festivities typically include food which can present a very difficult challenge for children and adults with food allergies.

 Food allergies are defined as abnormal reactions to food, even in the smallest amount.
 A reaction can occur even when there is no direct ingestion of the food they are allergic to.
-It may be caused by contaminated utensils or cutting surfaces that have been in contact with the source of the allergy.
+An allergic reaction can be caused by contaminated utensils or cutting surfaces that have been in contact with the source of the allergy.